Hassan Haskins: College career

 In his redshirt freshman year, Haskins agreed to move to defense to play linebacker.
 In 2019, with the graduation of Karan Higdon and the suspension of Chris Evans, Haskins moved back to running back to improve the depth at the position.
 Haskins had his breakout game on October 12, 2019, when he carried 12 times for 125 yards with his first collegiate touchdown against Illinois.
 In his first collegiate start on October 26, 2019, against Notre Dame, Haskins had 20 carries for 149 yards, including a 49-yard long rush.
 He finished the 2019 season with 121 carries for 622 yards and four touchdowns.
 Haskins claimed that spending time at linebacker gave him a better vision of the running lanes and helped him see what opposing defenses were trying to do.

-On November 27, 2021, in a game against Ohio State, Haskins recorded five rushing touchdowns.
-Haskins finished the regular season with 1,232 rushing yards on 244 carries (an average of 5.0 yards per carry) and tied for second in program history with 18 single-season rushing touchdowns (tying Anthony Thomas and Chris Perry).
-He was selected as a first-team running back on the 2021 All-Big Ten football team.
-With two rushing touchdowns in the 2021 Big Ten Football Championship Game, Haskins set the single-season program record with 20 rushing touchdowns, surpassing the previous record of 19 set by Ron Johnson in 1968.
-At that point, he carried the ball 443 times since 2019 without a single fumble – the most in college football over the span.
+On November 27, 2021, in a victory against Ohio State, Haskins recorded five rushing touchdowns.
+Haskins finished the regular season with 1,232 rushing yards on 244 carries (an average of 5.0 yards per carry) and tied for second in program history at the time, with 18 single-season rushing touchdowns (tying Anthony Thomas and Chris Perry).

+He was selected as a first-team All-Big Ten running back, and named a second-team All-American by the AFCA.
+After two rushing touchdowns in the 2021 Big Ten Championship, Haskins set the single-season program record at the time, with 20 rushing touchdowns, surpassing the previous record of 19 set by Ron Johnson in 1968.
+His former teammate Blake Corum would surpass Haskins two seasons later, rushing for 27 touchdowns in 2023.
+At that time and point, Haskins carried the ball 443 times, from 2019 to 2021, without a single fumble – the most in college football over the span.